Inside Out provides counseling to help kids and families who have experienced trauma begin the healing process.

 - Youth ages 2-18

-- Youth living in Charlottesville, Albemarle, Fluvanna, Louisa, Greene, or Nelson Counties who have experienced trauma, including but not limited to physical abuse, sexual abuse, domestic violence
+- Youth living in Charlottesville, Albemarle, Fluvanna, Louisa, Greene, or Nelson Counties who have experienced trauma, including but not limited to physical abuse, sexual abuse, and domestic violence

 - Counselors may involve safe caregivers in counseling sessions